-Recently I felt a wave of emotion crash over me, the loneliness of never being truly and completely loved, followed by a longing for who I wish I was, and a love so consuming I can’t breathe.
+Recently I felt the loneliness of never being truly and completely loved, followed by a longing for who I wish I was, and a love so consuming I can’t breathe.

 Then I thought, “Don’t be such a girl.”